- Pets and Animals

 Black and rufous

-There are fifteen species of soft-furred elephant shrews.
-One belongs to the genus Petrodromus, three to the genus Macroscelides and eleven to the genus Elephantulus.
-The population status of most of the soft-furred elephant shrews is not a concern at the moment.
+Fifteen species of soft-furred elephant shrews are recognized at the moment.
+One belongs to the genus Petrodromus, three to the genus Macroscelides, and eleven to the genus Elephantulus.
+The population status of most of these animals is not a concern at the moment.

 Hunting and Foraging